bashup/doco/specs/Compose-Integration.cram.md

     [64]

-    $ doco -- exec bash -c 'blah'    # bash is not a service, so this fails No service/group specified for exec
+    $ doco -- exec bash -c 'blah'    # bash is not a service, so this fails no services specified for exec
     [64]

     $ doco -- exec foo bash          # foo *is* a service, so this succeeds